codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+Where did Captain Hook get his hook?
+From a second hand store.

 ## Daily Trivia

-What does LTS stand for in the software market?
+What does AD stand for in relation to Windows Operating Systems?
- 1. Long Term Support
+ 1. Alternative Drive
- 2. Ludicrous Turbo Speed
+ 2. Active Directory
- 3. Long Taco Service
+ 3. Active Department
- 4. Ludicrous Transfer Speed
+ 4. Automated Database

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Active Directory
 </details>